Social Action Through Music

 In Harmony Liverpool is:

-• Led by Liverpool Philharmonic with local partners including: West Everton’s only school, Faith Primary School; West Everton Community Council; Liverpool Hope University; Liverpool Music Support Service; and The Shewsy.
+- Led by Liverpool Philharmonic with local partners including Faith Primary School; West Everton Community Council; Liverpool Hope University; Resonate Music Education Hub; The Beacon CE Primary School and The Shewsy.

-In its first 3 years, In Harmony had a dramatic impact in West Everton:
+In its first 4 years, In Harmony has had a dramatic impact in West Everton:

-• Since the programme began in February 2009, In Harmony Liverpool has engaged a total of 218 children and young people in West Everton from early years to age 14;
+- Since the programme began in February 2009, In Harmony Liverpool has engaged a total of 302 children and young people and their families in West Everton.

 ‘In Harmony is transforming the school and has brought a new energy to our community.’